-A new “Community Justice” Prison to replace the existing HMP Greenock on the site of the former St. Columba High and Glenburn Special School designed to deliver both operational efficiency and flexibility.
-Working in close consultation with key stakeholders a new vision emerged for both the delivery of female custodial services and the design of the new prison.
-This vision recognises that the security, programmatic and medical needs of women in custody are significantly different from those of men and therefore the management and design response had to respond to these differences.
+A new “Community Justice” Prison to replace the existing HMP Greenock on the site of the former St. Columba High and Glenburn Special School, designed to deliver both operational efficiency and flexibility.
+Working in close consultation with key stakeholders, a new vision emerged for both the delivery of female custodial services and the design of the new prison.
+This vision recognises that the security, programmatic and medical needs of women in custody are significantly different from those of men and therefore the management and design response had to consider these differences.
 Many of the design and operational proposals developed provided invaluable guidance in shaping the Estate in Scotland and beyond.

 The main entrance to prison conveys the public face of both the prison and the Scottish Prison Service.
-HMP Inverclyde intends to create a contemporary environment focusing on rehabilitation and transformational change and so the space has been designed to be light, spacious and uplifting but also welcoming and inviting.
-The Prisoner Services Building contains a range of facilities that the prisoner’s access on a daily basis.
-The services provided are critical to their rehabilitation and the design solution is, therefore, both operationally efficient and encourages the uptake of purposeful activity.
+HMP Inverclyde intends to create a contemporary environment focusing on rehabilitation and transformational change, and so the space has been designed to be light, spacious and uplifting, welcoming and inviting.
+The Prisoner Services Building contains a range of facilities that the prisoners access on a daily basis.
+The services provided are critical to their rehabilitation and the design solution is therefore both operationally efficient, as well as encouraging the uptake of purposeful activity.

-The butterfly arrangement to the plans of each of the house blocks maximises the views from the cells of the landscape whilst maintaining clear observation of each of the cell doors from a centrally located point.
-The cells are arranged into 2 wings which are subdivided into zones to creating smaller communities within each block.
-A large amount of glazing is included within the association space to retain a close connection to the landscape as well as providing a great deal of natural light, consequently creating a calming, uplifting environment.
+The butterfly arrangement to the plans of each of the house blocks maximises the views from the cells of the landscape, whilst maintaining clear observation of each of the cell doors from a centrally located point.
+The cells are arranged into 2 wings which are subdivided into zones, creating smaller communities within each block.
+A large amount of glazing is included within the association space to retain a close connection to the landscape, as well as providing a great deal of natural light, consequently creating a calming, uplifting environment.

-The Community Integration Unit is designed to house suitable risk assessed prisoners to manage their re-integration back into the community prior to their release.
-The two-story unit replicated the type of environment that prisoners are likely to encounter upon release and allows the individuals a degree of independence whilst still benefiting from support from the main prison.
+The Community Integration Unit is designed to house suitable risk-assessed prisoners to manage their re-integration back into the community prior to their release.
+The two-storey unit replicates the type of environment that prisoners are likely to encounter upon release, and allows the individuals a degree of independence whilst still benefiting from support from the main prison.

 The concept for the family help hub is to provide both a welcome facility that is an integral part of a visitor’s journey to the prison, and a support facility, providing access to social services, charities and third sector organisations who can assist both prisoners and their families with issues associated with imprisonment.
 It is in a prominent location on the approach to the main entrance of the prison to encourage visitors to use the facility and has dual entrances, orientated equally to both approach routes.